sugarlabs/GSoC/Ideas-2020.md

    Music Blocks, or Sugarizer),
 3. Does it _not_ involve any project infrastructure, e.g. not another app store, web site, or developer landing page,
-4. Do we have a developer _now_ who would be willing and able to do it if a student was not available, and who can _promise_ to do it if a student is not selected; these are shown as a _coding mentor_,
+4. Do we have a developer _now_ who would be capable of doing it if a student was not available, and who can _promise_ to do it if a student is not selected; these are shown as a _mentor_,

-## Coding Mentors
+## Mentors
-For each idea, we must have offers from one or more _coding mentors_ willing and able to assist students with coding questions.
+For each idea, we must have offers from one or more _mentors_ willing and able to assist students with coding questions.

-Requirements for a _coding mentor_ are a demonstrated coding ability in the form of contributions of code to Sugar Labs.
+Requirements for a _mentor_ are a demonstrated coding ability, ideally in the form of contributions of code to Sugar Labs or another project.

-Mentors for a project will be assigned after proposals are received.

-## Assisting Mentors
-For each idea, we may have offers from mentors _who do not code_ willing to assist students in various other ways, such as gathering requirements, visual design, testing, and deployment; these are shown as an _assisting mentor_.

-The only requirement for an _assisting mentor_ is _knowledge of the project_.

 Mentors for a project will be assigned after proposals are received.